SylviaOne/Repo-hub/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.